aidandriscoll/aidandriscoll/README.md

 # Hi there 👋
-## I am a student developer, that is currently learning Java in school.
+## I am a student developer, that is currently learning **Java** in school.
-Previous intermediate experience in: Processing, HTML, CSS, JavaScript.
+### I have previous intermediate experience in: Processing, HTML, CSS, JavaScript.
 <!--
 **aidandriscoll/aidandriscoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.